Pixel-gaming/DeadLockDetector/README.md

 Just because I messaged you however, does not mean that support for that panel is guaranteed.
 Every Panel and API is different, and there may be unexpected complications.

+## Installation instructions

+To get started check out [the config](deadlockdetector-plugin/src/main/resources/config.yml), and [get the latest release](https://github.com/Pixel-gaming/DeadLockDetector/releases/latest).
+For a new Installation you will want to change the following things (in order of importance):
+1. `url` and `key`.
+They give the Plugin authorisation to actually restart the server.
+2. `timeout`.
+This sets how many seconds must pass without any ticks, before the plugin sends a Restart action to Pterodactyl.
+3. `restartWait`.
+How many seconds must pass after `timeout`, before the KIll action is sent to Pterodactyl.

+## What are the commands for this plugin?

+See [the Command Usage](https://github.com/Pixel-gaming/DeadLockDetector/wiki/Command-Usage) in the wiki.

 ## I have found a bug